 Text for Everyone courses provide all sources in translation and do not assume any previous experience with text study..

 Do I have to pay to attend Institute if I am a course teacher?

-All registrants, including teachers, must pay NHC membership dues of $60 per adult or $120 per family.
+- As members of the community, teachers will pay NHC annual dues of $60 per adult or $120 per family at registration.